notepad-plus-plus/npp-usermanual/content/docs/preferences.md

 ### Preferences for Advanced Users

-The following settings are for rather specific needs and could cause some confusion if they are enabled.
+The following settings are for rather specific needs and could cause some confusion if they are changed from default behavior.
 As a result they are not set via UI but in `config.xml`.
 Note that you should close Notepad++ then edit `config.xml` following the best practices in the [Editing Configuration Files](../config-files/#editing-configuration-files) section to prevent your modification from being erased or overwritten when Notepad++ exits.

 * Allow regex backward search: Backward regex searching is forbidden by default (starting in v7.8.7) due to sometimes surprising results.
 However, if this feature is needed, you can set `regexBackward4PowerUser` attribute to `yes` in the `FindHistory` tag of `config.xml` to enable this option:
 ```